Toward Reasonable Goals

 Don't ruin the joy of your biking experience through setting overly rigid goals.
 Especially if you are a relatively new cyclist.
 Focus on small victories and modest goals that will enhance your enjoyment of cycling.
 Like these:

 - I will keep my biking stuff in one place, so it's convenient for me to hop on my bike when I feel like it.

 - I will make a list of places that are easy for me to get to by bike, and try to ride there whenever I can.

 - I will have my bike tuned, and learn how to do a safety check, so that I know my bike's ready when I am.

-- I will challenge myself a couple of times a month to do a bike ride that tests my comfort zone (longer distance, bad weather, heavier traffic, etc.)
+- I will challenge myself a once or twice a month to do a bike ride that tests my comfort zone (longer distance, challenging terrain or weather, heavier traffic, etc.)

 - When making my daily transportation choices, I will consider my bike as a viable option.